bluefinch83/FE_690_Homework_01/README.md

 `docker run -p 8000:8000 gengler1123/homework01:latest`

 Which will run an container of the Docker image which can communicate via port `8000`.

+-Will: I have no idea how to do most of this.
+See "Part_2.ipynb".